EXPLAINER: What would paying for natural gas in rubles mean?

 BERLIN (AP) — Europe’s already high gas prices have gyrated since Russian President Vladimir Putin announced plans to have importers pay for Russian natural gas in rubles instead of dollars and euros.

-Here’s a look at some of the implications of such a move:
+Here’s a look at the implications of such a move, and why many are baffled by Putin’s demand:

 WHAT IS PUTIN PROPOSING?